adam-dej/adam-dej.github.io/_posts/2015-07-10-olinuxino-btrfs-root-hdd.md

 Choosing the right approach
 ---------------------------

-There are several options how to achieve this.
+There are several possible ways to achieve this.
 Arch on OLinuXIno uses the u-boot bootloader.
 It can load kernel image from serveral filesystems, but btrfs is not one of them.
 That automatically means a separate boot partition will be required.

 How about root?
 Arch Linux ARM is installed from prepared .tar.gz file